 Setup Time Blocks that Work for Your Student and Family

-If you have younger children to attend to as well as your school aged student, setting up smaller time blocks for assignments may be best.
-We work in 30-45 minute intervals because my younger students' attention span needs frequent breaks.
+If you have younger children to attend to as well as your school-aged student, setting up smaller time blocks for assignments may be best.
+We work in 30-45 minute intervals because I may get pulled away to help someone else with something.
 Older students can work easily in the traditional 45-50 minute window or perhaps a child with special needs would also require shorter work times.

 Choose how many subjects per day you feel you can adequately work with

 Being the sole educator for your children leaves you with the ability to attend to their individual needs better than in a large classroom in many cases That means you can work with every school subject every day, or you can choose one subject per day each week.
 Learning your child’s strengths and weaknesses can help you determine if every day you will approach Reading, Writing and Arithmetic or if you will spend Mondays on Reading, Tuesdays on Writing and Wednesdays on Arithmetic.
 We do some subjects daily and others, like foreign language & art, once a week for a longer block of time.

 Most of us enroll our children in some extra-curricular activity during the school year and often forget to make room for it within our weekly school schedule because they generally happen in the evening hours.
 I recommend allowing an additional hour of time on top of drive time for relaxing, last-minute changes and to give every family member the best experience with undue stress.